-Religious education permeates every facet of school life at St. Thomas Aquinas High School, and all programs, courses, and activities flow from, and are rooted in, the context of a Catholic community of faith.
+Religious education permeates every facet of school life at St. Thomas Aquinas High School and Middle School, and all programs, courses, and activities flow from, and are rooted in, the context of a Catholic community of faith.

 We invite others who do not share our Catholic heritage to become part of our community, and we respect the rich traditions and the energizing diversity that result from their presence.